jwlibre/BBC_Application_JWLibre/README.md

 # BBC_Application_JWLibre
-Source code for the ten-pin bowling scoreboard program, written in Python, used for assessment in the BBC Digital Media Graduate Scheme 2015.
+Source code for a ten-pin bowling scoreboard program, written in Python.
-Edited July 2018 to understand how branches work.